 Snapshots from the beginning of the Inca Trail

 After a passport check by the Machu Picchu park service (and a special Inca Trail stamp to boot), we began a five-hour walk to our first campsite.
-The trail began in a gentle uphill slope and we talked with the other trekkers in our group: a couple from Chicago, an Indian couple living in Boston, a traveler from Kuwait, a man from California, and a woman from Korea.
+The trail began on a gentle uphill slope and we talked with the other trekkers in our group: a couple from Chicago, an Indian couple living in Boston, a traveler from Kuwait, a man from California, and a woman from Korea.

 We walked at a comfortable pace and I practiced my Spanish with Juan, the assistant guide.
 He told me about his village and a bit about his life as a guide on the trail.

 The scenery was stunning.
-The mountains harsh and jagged, snowcapped peaks peeked through the clouds from time to time.
+The mountain’s harsh and jagged, snowcapped peaks peeked through the clouds from time to time.
 The trail wound up and through a few small villages, past children playing soccer and women selling bottled water and snacks to trekkers.

 Stunning scenery and locals selling snacks and water to trekkers

-Scenes from the first ruins and our guide explains their purpose
+Scenes from the first ruins

 The next morning we awoke very early and prepared to tackle our hardest day on the trail, a difficult climb up and over Dead Woman’s Pass, an altitude of almost 14,000 feet.